algosup/2022-2023-project-4-game-design-Team-5/Documents/Functional_Specifications.md

 - We must use Unreal Engine 4.27.
 - We must have a playable version of the game by the end of the project.
-- We must have a game that give the player a good experience.
+- We must have a game that gives the player a good experience.

 ## Functionalities